-Iranian President tweets promise to “take revenge” for U.S. drone attack
+Iranian president tweets promise to ‘take revenge’ for U.S. drone attack

 — Donald J. Trump (@realDonaldTrump) January 3, 2020

-According to the Associated Press, Iran’s Supreme Leader Ayatollah Ali Khamenei warned that a “harsh retaliation is waiting,” for the strike, which the AP calls “a potential turning point in the Middle East and represents a drastic change for American policy toward Iran after months of tensions.”
+According to the Associated Press, Iran’s supreme leader, Ayatollah Ali Khamenei, warned that a “harsh retaliation is waiting” for the strike, which the AP calls “a potential turning point in the Middle East” and “a drastic change for American policy toward Iran after months of tensions.”

 The U.S. Embassy in Iraq, and some foreign companies, are advising staff to evacuate the country, according to the Financial Times, which reported that oil prices had risen by 4% this morning.